eq19/eq19.github.io/addition/spin1/README.md

 [![One_Grand_Pyramid_Teaser](https://github.com/eq19/maps/assets/8466209/31cec66a-566f-466d-9ea6-f924e7499f01)](https://www.primesdemystified.com/First1000Primes.html)

-Moreover it can generate an on-line documentation browser (in HTML) and/or an off-line reference manual (in LaTeX) from a set of documented source files such as _[Doxygen](https://www.doxygen.nl/manual/index.html)_.
+Moreover it can generate an on-line documentation browser (in HTML) and/or an off-line reference manual (in LaTeX) from a set of documented source files.

 ```note
 Many scientific communities have adopted community-based models that integrate multiple components to simulate whole system dynamics.